Xu Jilin: Early life

 Born in 1957 in Shanghai, Xu Jilin dropped out of school and became a librarian because of the Cultural Revolution.
 As time passed, he eventually decided to pursue further education after passing National Higher Education Entrance Examination.
 He studied policy at East China Normal University.

 Career

 In 1982 Xu graduated with a Bachelor's degree.
 He became a university lecturer.
 From 1997 to 2003, Xu Jilin traveled to three universities as a visiting professor and visiting scholar: the Harvard–Yenching Institute, the National University of Singapore, and the University of Tokyo.
 In 2003, he returned to the East China Normal University where he continued his career.

 Xu Jilin serves on the editorial board of the journal Twenty-First Century Bimonthly, published by Chinese University of Hong Kong.

 Views

 Xu is a liberal who disavows what he terms the political extremes.
-He believes in "small government, big society", and has criticised leftist models of future economic development in China, as well as the broader intellectual current of the Chinese New Left.
+He believes in "small government, big society", and criticized the statist, conservative intellectual current of the Chinese New Left.